cham207388/immigrant-backend/README.md

 ## /businesses
 * This API handles immigrants business

-##Notes about envrironment variables
+## Envrironment variables
-Set environment variables for the plaveholders in application.properties file
+Set environment variables for the placeholders in application.properties file \
+if you want to see the content in the in-memory h2 db \
-Example: \
+Example:
 * username=sa
 * password=yellow
 * receiverOne=email@mail.com